jahwi/bget/README.md

 ### -Get:

 This is the script fetching function.
+Use it to download one or more scripts at once.

 Usage: